Process of Carving & Shaping a Tanto Tsuka

 Shaping the Tsuka

-Chisels, knives, rasps, and coarse files are used to turn the block of wood into a graceful handle shape and smooth the contours.
-This would be the final stage for a wooden handle or shirasaya, but this piece will be finished by wrapping over the core with samegawa.
-Starting from the profile of the seppa, the shape of the handle is carved at the fuchi and then carried back by stages, working from a squared taper to a rounded one.
-Extra wood is removed to make room for the wrapping to come.
+Planes, chisels, knives, rasps, and coarse files are used to turn the block of wood into a graceful handle shape and smooth the contours.
+Starting from the profile of the fuchi, the shape of the handle is carved at the fuchi and then carried back by stages, working from a squared taper to a rounded one.
+Finally, extra wood is removed to make room for the wrapping to come.

 An additional layer of strength, grip, durability, and embellishment is often added to the wooden tsuka using a rawhide wrap and leather or silk cord.
 Deer rawhide is sometimes used, but most often samegawa (ray skin) is seen under formal wraps or on its own.
 Rawhide is stiff and strong, and samegawa in particular has a good grip for the hand or for locking in place any cord that wraps over it.

-Ordinarily black samegawa would be created by coating over the rawhide with urushi (natural laquer).
-In this case a tanned and dyed samegawa will be used for its beautiful appearance, texture, and glassy shine.
 A paper pattern is made to determine as near as possible the shape of the samegawa needed and then a piece is cut slightly oversize and trimmed down bit by bit.
-Because the leather is black and the wood very light, strips of dyed paper are glued in place under each of the areas where the samegawa will end.
-Once this is fully dry, the skin is carefully glued in place and bound with leather cord until dry.
+The samegawa is dampened and formed around the tsuka several times as it is adjusted.
+Once it is finally dry and perfectly fit, the skin is carefully glued in place with sokui and bound with string until dry.

 Making the Mekugi

-Because this is a tanto, and a small one at that, the peg need not be bamboo as with a sword.
-Horn, hardwood, and sometimes metal mekugi are found on antique tanto koshirae.
-In this case the deep red wood is drawing to mind the colour of an urushi laquer finish.
-The wood is shaved to a rough taper with a chisel and then smoothed with coarse and fine files as it is slowly adjusted to a final fit before being cut to length.
-Antler tip leaves a glossy burnished surface and the ends are sealed with 100% pure tung oil.
+Mekugi for swords should be made from smoked susudake bamboo for strength, but horn, hardwood, and sometimes metal mekugi are found on antique tanto koshirae.
+Leaving as much of the denser exterior material as possible down one side, the bamboo is shaved to a rough taper with a chisel and then smoothed with coarse and fine files as it is slowly adjusted to a final fit before being cut to length.
+The ends are sealed by soaking or saturating with 100% pure tung oil and allowed to cure for two or three weeks.

 The next step in the process is Carving the Saya, or scabbard.